movement-pass/movement-pass.github.io/foundation.md

 When working with multi distribution unit we often have to share the same configuration values across the deployment units.
 AWS ParameterStore of the Systems Manager is the perfect candidate to store and share configuration values across the deployment units.
-The path or values of the configuration may differ based on .NET or NodeJS stack but the purpose is the same.
+The path or values of the configuration may differ based on .NET or Node.js stack but the purpose is the same.

 ## Stacks